 Now, at the top of the window you’ll see the text version of your public key.
 Copy the contents of this output with your mouse, making sure to scroll all the way to the bottom of the text box.
 NOTE: to do Copy/Paste in MobaXterm, you should not use <CTRL>-C and <CTRL>-V. Instead, select the text you want to copy, then use the right mouse button to bring up the context menu, and select Copy or select Paste when you are pasting.

-– Now, go back to the tab where you JHPCE ssh session is running.
+– Now, go back to the tab where your JHPCE ssh session is running.
 From your home directory, cd into the .ssh directory.
-In this directory, you should see a file called “authorized_keys”.
-Edit this file with your text editor of choice (nano, vi, emacs):
+In this directory, you will need to update the file “authorized_keys”.
+Edit this file with your text editor of choice (nano, vi, emacs) as shown below.
+If the file does not exist, you can also create the file with the command below.

 – Paste in the public key that you copied from your local session.
 Depending on your editor, the new key may only show up on one long line, or it may wrap to multiple lines.
 Save the “authorized_keys” file when you are done.